Bismuth (BIS) Trading 4.5% Lower Over Last 7 Days

-Bismuth (CURRENCY:BIS) traded up 19% against the dollar during the one day period ending at 16:00 PM ET on July 25th.
-Bismuth has a market capitalization of $1.84 million and approximately $1,451.00 worth of Bismuth was traded on exchanges in the last 24 hours.
-Over the last week, Bismuth has traded down 4.5% against the dollar.
-One Bismuth coin can currently be bought for $0.0851 or 0.00000247 BTC on major exchanges.
+Bismuth (CURRENCY:BIS) traded up 19% against the US dollar during the 1-day period ending at 16:00 PM E.T. on July 25th.
+Bismuth has a market capitalization of $1.84 million and approximately $1,451.00 worth of Bismuth was traded on exchanges in the last day.
+One Bismuth coin can now be bought for about $0.0851 or 0.00000247 BTC on cryptocurrency exchanges.
+Over the last week, Bismuth has traded 4.5% lower against the US dollar.

 - Meter Governance (MTRG) traded down 4.9% against the dollar and now trades at $1.92 or 0.00005566 BTC.